tripti1410/my-space/blog/object-fit-visualizing-it-with-various-aspect-ratios.md

 ---
 path: /blog/object-fit-visualizing-it-with-various-aspect-ratios
 date: 2019-06-07T09:46:12.291Z
-title: "Object-fit visualizing it with various aspect\_ratios"
+title: "Object-fit visualizing it with various aspect ratio"
 ---
 There are times where we have to show image or video inside a container(which has width and height).
 And requirements can be any of these types -